Qlik-PE/Rapid-ML-Gateway/README.md

 - Integration to AWS Sagemaker
 - Integration to R
 - Integration to Python
 - Integration to Databricks
 - Integration with GCP AutomML
 - Integration with Azure Cognitive Services

 The system is built around quickly **using qrag.ini and functions.json** to send request and **add results back into QIX engine**.
 The goal of Rapid ML Gateway is to  It's goal is to help Qlik users integrate into API/Microservices Architecture.

-**Note: QRAG is in the ALPHA TESTING PHASE.** Core functionality is complete, please let Qlik Partner Engineering Team know if you run into any data, compatibility or install issues!
+**Note: RML is in the Beta TESTING PHASE.** Core functionality is complete, please let This g Team know if you run into any data, compatibility or install issues!
 Thank you for [reporting any BUGS in the issue tracking system here](https://github.com/Qlik-PE/Qlik-Rapid-API-Gateway/issues), and We welcome your feedback and questions on usage/features.

 **Things that may happen if there is Qlik developer/Customer demand.**